djoerd/blog/_posts/2017-07-06-a-new-search-engine.md

-Dr. Sheet Music will occasionally show advertisements for charities from [CharityChoice](http://charitychoice.co.uk) and [GoedeDoelen](http://goededoelen.nl), see for instance the query for
-[Wagner's Prelude to Act 3 of Lohengrin](https://drsheetmusic.com/sheet-music/Wagner%2C_Lohengrin_-_Prelude_To_Act_3).
+Dr. Sheet Music will occasionally show advertisements for charities from [CharityChoice](http://charitychoice.co.uk) and [GoedeDoelen](http://goededoelen.nl), see for instance the result for the query for [Wagner's Prelude to Act 3 of Lohengrin](https://drsheetmusic.com/sheet-music/Wagner%2C_Lohengrin_-_Prelude_To_Act_3).
-In the near future, Dr. Sheet Music should also show advertisements from on-line advertisers that provide native ads, see also our [thoughts on search advertising](2017-05-26-some-thoughts-on-search-advertising/).
+In the near future, Dr. Sheet Music will show advertisements from on-line advertisers that provide native ads too, see also our [thoughts on search advertising](2017-05-26-some-thoughts-on-search-advertising/).